 - Dr. Debra Katzman, Sr. Associate Scientist, has been honoured with being selected as an inductee into the McMaster University Alumni Gallery

-- Dr. Gideon Koren, Director of the Motherisk Program and Senior Scientist in Child Health Evaluative Sciences at The Hospital for Sick Children, has been awarded the 2012 Sumner Yaffe Lifetime Achievement Award in Pediatric Pharmacology in recognition of his significant and sustained contributions toward the improvement of children's health through the expansion of the field of paediatric pharmacology and therapeutics.
+- Dr. Gideon Koren, Founding Director of the Motherisk Program and Senior Scientist in Child Health Evaluative Sciences at The Hospital for Sick Children, has been awarded the 2012 Sumner Yaffe Lifetime Achievement Award in Pediatric Pharmacology in recognition of his significant and sustained contributions toward the improvement of children's health through the expansion of the field of paediatric pharmacology and therapeutics.

 Novel approaches to the prediction, diagnosis and treatment of cardiac late effects of childhood cancer.